Contact Us

 You study their behaviors, needs, and pain points.

-Let’s say you’re a fitness app.
+Let’s say you’re thinking of developing a fitness app.

 During user research, you need to talk to potential users, observe their current habits, and maybe send out surveys to gather more data.